NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Data points are obtained from the heat pump manufacturer data.
 Minimum data points for the parameter estimation based model are 32 data points according to Jin (2002).
 The curve-fit model performance is not affected by the number of data points and a minimum of 5 data points is required since the governing equations require 6 coefficients.
 The data points must have varying inlet conditions (e.g. water flow rates, inlet water temperatures, etc.) that covers the entire range of the heat pump operating conditions.
 Correction tables provided by the manufacturer should be used to extend the catalog data range in order to have a good set of parameters/coefficients.

-- Using the heat pump performance data, enter the values to Table 1 in worksheet “CATALOG DATA”.
+- Using the heat pump performance data, enter the values to Table 1 in worksheet "CATALOG DATA".
 The values can be in SI or IP units.

 - Click on Button 1 based on the units used.